gvwilson/sensibleadventures/iffy/iffy.md

 when she first started coming to use his father's equipment.
-He had shown her a few of his animations and she had shared a few stories about life at sea, but that was all gone now.
+He had shown her a few of his animations and she had shared a few stories about life at sea, and for a few fleeting moments she had thought that maybe this time, but...

 The silence stretched uncomfortably.
 "I gotta get back to this," she finally said, waving a hand at the drill press idling behind her.

 Jeep straightened up.
-"'Z your uncle know you're wastin' your time on this?"
+"Wouldn't you rather be doin' somethin' useful?"

-"I ain't wastin' anythin'!"
+"This is useful!"
 Iffy said hotly.
-"And it's none of your business what my uncle knows and doesn't."
+"And it's none of your business what I do or don't."
 She turned back to the drill,
 placing her foot firmly on the pedal that controlled the motor's speed.